toddcf/code-snippets/javascript/functions/function-notes.md

 Functions are sort of like a variable for lines of code.
 They are reusable packages of code.

 ## Declaring a Function

 Declaring a function means to write the block of code.

-## Calling a Function
+## Calling / Invoking a Function

-Calling a function means to execute that block of code you wrote.
+Calling (aka invoking) a function means to execute that block of code you wrote.
 You can call it multiple times, since it is reusable.

+When a function is invoked, it creates a "variable environment," meaning a space for any variables that get declared inside that function to exist.

 ## Define a Function WITHOUT Arguments

 ## Define a Function WITH Arguments